 Assistant Professor of Radiology at UC Irvine School of Medicine, Jennifer Soun graduated in 2008 in psychology and neuroscience at Princeton University.
 Dr. Soun is a board-certified UCI Health diagnostic radiologist who specializes in neuroradiology.
 Her clinical interests include stroke and vascular imaging.
 She earned her medical degree at Wake Forest School of Medicine in Winston-Salem, NC.
 She completed a residency in diagnostic radiology at New York Presbyterian-Columbia University Medical Center in New York City, followed by a fellowship in neuroradiology at Massachusetts General Hospital in Boston.
-During the ISC (International Stroke Conference) 2020 seminar we had the opportunity meet and discuss about AI in clinical practice.
+During the ISC (International Stroke Conference) 2020 seminar we had the opportunity to meet and discuss AI in clinical practice.

 What are the advantages you see in A.I. in your clinical practice?

 AI in my clinical practice is very helpful and has a lot of potential for different things.
-One major thing is triaging of patients, for example, with detecting hemorrhage and being able to put those cases higher up on a list of studies that we read.
+One major thing is triaging of patients, for example, detecting hemorrhage and being able to put those cases higher up on a list of studies that we read.

 “ I don’t see AI replacing radiologists, I see it as a very helpful tool assistant to the radiologists. ”

 Do you think that specificity or sensitivity should be taken more into account in AI products, such as false negative and positive detection?